 Try colouring carnations like Kitchen Counter Chronicles.

-Make some rose petal perfume and explore mixing and scents with The Imagination Tree.
+Make rose petal perfume and explore mixing and scents with The Imagination Tree.

-Find out all about Earthworms and how useful they are.
+Find out all about Earthworms and how useful they are with a wormery.

 Watch butterflies grow with Red Ted Art.
-We also have a fun butterfly life cycle activity.
+I also have a delicious edible butterfly life cycle activity.

-Explore the lifecycle of a lady bird with this fun fingerprint activity from Reading Confetti.
+Explore the lifecycle of a ladybird with a simple fingerprint activity from Reading Confetti.

-Make some great Chromatography butterflies with Buggy and Buddy
+Make lovely Chromatography butterflies with Buggy and Buddy

 Ice Experiments for Kids